Chestnut Hill College Data & Information Overview

 Student Loan Debt

-The student loan default rate at CHC is 9.0%.
-Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.
+The student loan default rate at CHC is 9.2%.
+This is about the same as the national default rate of 10.1%.

 How Much Money Do CHC Graduates Make?students who graduate from CHC with a bachelor's degree go on to jobs where they make an average salary of $43,600 in their early years.
 This is in the same neighborhood of the average college graduate's salary of $39,802 per year.
 However, certain majors may produce higher-paying graduates.